Lei00764/Lei00764/README.md

 <h2 align="left">Hi 👋!
-My name is Xiang Lei, and I'm a CS student from Tongji University in Shanghai, China.</h2>
+My name is Xiang Lei, and I'm a CSer from Tongji University in Shanghai, China.</h2>

 ###